ikucan/pykafarr/README.md

 Pykafarr is standalone, in the sense that it is not part of a larger framework like Spark.
 It is built on top of Confluent's client Kafka libraries, Apache Arrow and Apache Avro.

-The C++ implemenation is fully independent and unaware of Python and can be used directly.
+In addition, the C++ implemenation is fully independent and unaware of Python and can be used directly.
 In that case you are working with [Apache Arrow](https://arrow.apache.org/docs/cpp/index.html) structures to interface with Kafka.

 ##### Background:
 The original idea is stolen from here: https://github.com/ah-/kafka_arrow.
 This is a c++ rewrite and an extension of that work.